MathuxNY-73/leetcode/README.md

 - [x] Write a solution in C with Heapsort
 - [x] Submit solution.
 Got correct in 196 ms with 46.9 MB
 - [x] Problem solved

+### Random Pick with Weights
+The goal is to create a random number generator that taks into account the weight for each number from 0 to len(weights).
+I tried to solve this problem using the C language.
+[Problem link](https://leetcode.com/problems/random-pick-with-weight)
+As of August 9<sup>th</sup>, 2019:
+- [x] Find a first working solutionn on the sample input.
+- [x] Submit solution.
+Got correct in 120 ms with 30 MB
+- [x] Problem solved